findalexli/SciGraphQA/README.md

 **Usage and License Notices**: The data, code and checkpoint is intended and licensed for research use only.
 They are also restricted to uses that follow the license agreement of Palm-2, LLaMA and GPT-4.
 If you find our work useful, please consider citing us using

+## Updates

+[Oct 2024] We are updating the dataset with higher quality and grounded on input images, using MMLM as input instead of using text only llm.
+Stay tuned!

 ## Contents
 - [Data Download](#data-download)